Shubhajit1997/Leetcode-Solution/README.md

 # Leetcode-Solution
-This repo is used for leetcode solutions
+This repo is for leetcode solutions in Java